• Location: On the corner of Torstrasse and Prenzlauer Allee.

 - Ziervogel’s Kult-Curry – Many say this is the best currywurst in the city; there’s only one way to find out.
 (0.5 mile).

 Best Nearby Bars and Breweries

 - Metzer Eck – A time-warp of a pub run by 4 generations of the same family for over 100 years with a beer garden.
 Good portions of heavy German food and lots of beer.
-8-minute walk (0.4 mile).
+(0.4 mile).

 Nearby Shopping & Cool Shops

 - In Prenzlauer Berg – Try Kastanienallee, Rykestrasse, Oderberger Strasse, and Kollwitzplatz.
 All are great streets to wander down, packed with cute stores, restaurants, and cafes.
 Kastanienallee is a particularly trendy place to see and be seen, and to achieve that full Berlin look.
-The Mauerpark Flohmarkt (flea market, 1 mile, 25-minute walk), from 8am onward on Sundays, is a favorite Berlin pastime.
+The Mauerpark Flohmarkt (flea market, 1 mile), from 8am onward on Sundays, is a favorite Berlin pastime.
 Especially fun is the afternoon outdoor karaoke in the amphitheater.

 - Kurfürstendamm – For luxury stores and international chains, bypass grungy Mitte and Prenzlauer Berg and head straight to “Ku’damm,” the biggest shopping street in the city, where you can hit all the world’s major brands at once.
 Nearby Charlottenburg has several quirky and cute independent stores.
 35 minutes via public transport.